Stadsgewestelijk Materieel: Services operated

 The SGM's were regularly used on these services in the timetable of 2021.
 The trains were planned to be taken out of service in 2020, but multiple factors, such as the delayed delivery of the Sprinter New Generation, caused the extension of the service.
 The last SGM's have been taken out the schedule on 11 December 2021.
-Due to COVID-19 pandemic regulations, a farewell ride couldn't be organised.
+Due to COVID-19 pandemic regulations, a farewell ride could not be organised.
 Instead, the last train was visible to the general public in the Dutch Railway Museum between December 2022 and July 2023.

 Preserved units

 Currently, three SGM trains are preserved for other use.
 All other SGM units have been scrapped.